antonkoetzler/PythonMatrixClass/README.md

 # Python Matrix Class
-This is a Python class is which has: add, subtract, multiplication, and division
+This is a Python class is which has: add, subtract, and multiplication